clickpaddle/clickceler/CONTRIBUTING.md

-# 🤝 Contributing to Jollyclick
+# 🤝 Contributing to Clickceler

-Thanks for your interest in contributing to **Jollyclick**!
+Thanks for your interest in contributing to **Clickceler**!
 This is a collaborative, educational, and experimental project licensed under the **GPL**.
 Everyone is welcome to participate — whether you're writing code, suggesting ideas, improving docs, or just asking questions.

-## 📚 What is Jollyclick?
+## 📚 What is Clickceler?

-Jollyclick is an open-source, community-centered platform focused on experimentation and learning in building digital tools for human connection.
+Clickceler is an open-source, community-centered platform focused on experimentation and learning in building digital tools for human connection.
 Think of it as a sandbox to explore ideas, not a commercial-grade product.

 ---